 This section details battery replacement and installation.
 Batteries are optional - they are not part of the base Europa upgrade.
 A battery will not be provided if it wasn't specifically ordered!

 Replacing the Jupiter 6's battery is a good idea.
-Batteries initially installed are over 15 years old and only had an original guaranteed life of 10 or so years.
+The factory-installed batteries had an original guaranteed life of 10 years, and are now over 20 years old!